B.A., The Evergreen State College, 1982

 Personal Authority in the Workplace (PAW) includes a high degree of clarity about one’s thoughts, feelings, and desires, as well as the emotional freedom to choose whether or not to express these at any given moment or occasion, regardless of intense social pressures or expectations from bosses, peers, subordinates, or others.

 Principal #1 reflects family systems therapist Murray Bowen’s concept of self-differentiation – the ability to distinguish clearly your own internal data (wants, thoughts, and feelings) and not be caught up in reactive behavior.
 If you don’t say what you think, for fear of how people will respond, that’s reactive.
 If you say what you think to avoid being controlled by fear, that’s reactive.
 If your emotional states depend on the emotions of others, that’s reactive.
 These are but a small sampling of possible examples of reactivity.
 Think of it as moments when you lose your sense of self and act in a habitual manner in response to others.
-Close personal relationships–with parents, with spouse, with kids, with peers–are ripe for reactive behavior, as are authority relationships.
+Close personal relationships–with parents, with spouses, with kids, with peers–are ripe for reactive behavior, as are authority relationships.
 It’s easy to slip into careful behavior in the presence of one’s boss, or to be against everything an authority figure says or does.
 Groupthink and nationalism are other examples.
 At such times, one’s emotions, one’s thoughts, one’s entire sense of identity are defined in relation to others, and other aspects of self may get buried.
 It’s impossible to be entirely non-reactive, but it is possible to be calmer and clearer about one’s own truth, and to do so a larger percentage of the time, even in the midst of emotional relationships.

 PAW includes the ability to value one’s personal judgment consistently and to be able to make decisions and act on one’s own good judgment.
 This skill assumes the ability to be able, at times, to be an observer and critic of one’s own processes and responses.